-Parents interested in finding a tutor for their children may contact the counselor or principal for a list of suggested tutors.
+Parents interested in finding a tutor for their children may contact the counselor or school office for a list of suggested tutors.
 CIPLC teachers may not tutor students for pay during school hours or during their duty time.
-In addition, teachers may not tutor students enrolled in their own classes, unless specially approved in advance by the administration.
-Each teacher will offer a time after school at least once a week to provide additional academic support to their students.
-Students should check with teachers for the schedule of these sessions.
+In addition, teachers may not tutor students enrolled in their own classes, unless specifically approved in advance by the Divisional Dean.
+Each CIPLC teacher will offer a time after school at least once a week to provide additional academic support to their students.
+Students and parents should check with teachers for the schedule of these sessions.